nmahlangu/HarvardClassFinder/README.md

 What is Theharvardclassfinder?
 - It is an elegant solution to the problem of finding classes to take at Harvard.
-It allows you to rank classes by course number, overall Q score, difficulty, workload, and peer recommendations.
+It allows you to browse and rank classes by course number, overall Q score, difficulty, workload, and peer recommendations.

 What languages and technologies does Theharvardclassfinder use?
 - Front-end: HTML, CSS, JavaScript, jQuery